Abdul Rahman Ibrahima Sori: Emigration

-Before leaving the United States, Abdul Rahman and his wife went on a 10-month tour of various northern cities to solicit donations, through the press, personal appearances, the American Colonization Society and politicians, to be used to free his family in Natchez.
+Before leaving the United States, Abdul Rahman and his wife went on a 10-month tour of various northern cities to solicit donations through the press, personal appearances, the American Colonization Society, and politicians to be used to free his family in Natchez.
 He often dressed in Moorish garb to give an Oriental impression that would separate himself, as a Moor, from the typical black African slaves, and presented himself in a manner that would appeal to his individual audiences, telling merchants he would establish new trade, promising missionaries that he would evangelize for them, and pledging support for their Liberia colony when speaking to the American Colonization Society.
 Among his noteworthy champions was the minister and pioneer of education for the deaf, Rev. Thomas Hopkins Gallaudet.
 This highly publicized collaboration with abolitionists angered Forster and Marschalk, who considered it a breach of the agreement granting his freedom, and Marschalk published articles attacking both Abdul Rahman and President Adams during his bid for reelection against Andrew Jackson.

 Abdul Rahman and Isabella had raised only $4000 of the estimated $10,000 needed to free their children and grandchildren when they departed without their family from Norfolk, Virginia, February 9, 1829, on the Harriet.
-This voyage of freemen bound for Liberia was funded by the American Colonization Society.
+This the American Colonization Society funded voyage of freemen bound for Liberia.
 He wrote to America after his arrival, pushing for funding to free his children, reporting his plans to establish trade with his homeland, which he planned to visit, but also stating that he was "unwell, but much better."
 Though he had garnered support and transportation through the pretense of having fully adopted Christianity, he returned to the full practice of Islam "as soon as he got in sight" of Africa.
 He, along with 30 other Harriet passengers, died within months of their arrival amidst a yellow fever epidemic decimating the region, on July 6, 1829, aged about 67, never seeing Fouta Djallon or his children again.

 Legacy

-The funds that Abdul Rahman and Isabella raised only bought the freedom of two sons and their families.
+Abdul Rahman and Isabella's funds only bought the freedom of two sons and their families.
 The eight progeny were reunited with Isabella in Monrovia the year after his death.
 Thomas Foster died the same year as Abdul Rahman.
 Foster's estate, including those children and grandchildren of Abdul Rahman who remained enslaved, was divided among his heirs.

 In 2007, Andrea Kalin directed Prince Among Slaves, a film portraying the life of Abdul Rahman, based on an earlier biography of the same name by Terry Alford, narrated by Mos Def and produced for and aired on PBS.